 Prep & Paint for Painting Furniture

-The vintage hardware was removed and the dresser sanded and cleaned prior to paint.
+With snow on the way, I put my big girl pants on and managed to get this vintage dresser out of my truck, down a flight of stairs and into my shop ALL BY MYSELF!
+It wasn’t easy, I did it in steps and I managed to not trip and fall while doing it, considering I do have a habit of falling up the stairs.
+The vintage hardware is removed and the dresser sanded and cleaned prior to paint.
 The dust bunnies were vacuumed out with my shop vac and the drawers wiped clean.
 Here is my entire process for How to Prep Painted Furniture.

 Painting Vintage Hardware